Alifmuta/IFileDialog-gcc-Fix/README.md

 Voila!

+I forgot to mention, there are some library files that ship with gcc that need to be on the command line invoking g++.
+See 'Makefile' for the necessary -l switches.

 Please email me at mailto:digital.artist@hotmail.co.uk just to let me know if my solution helped you.
 My name is Dave.